sneeuwballen/benchpress/README.md

   * `name`: unique name, used to refer to this prover in results, on the command line, etc
   * `cmd`: how to run the prover.
 Variables `$timeout`, `$file`, `$memory` are available and will refer to parameters used to run the prover on a file.
+    Variable `$binary` refers to the `binary` field if set, see below.
+  * `binary`: path to the prover binary.
+If not provided, will be inferred as the first argument of the `cmd`.
   * `sat`, `unsat`, `unknown`, `timeout`, `memory` are (perl) regex used to recognize the result (or reason for failure by timeout or memory exhaustion) of the prover.
   * custom tags can be used with `(tag foo regex)`: a tag named `foo` will be